Mahmud-Kandawala/Markdown-Previewer/README.md

 User Story #6: When my markdown previewer first loads, the default markdown in the #editor field should be rendered as HTML in the #preview element.

 Optional Bonus (you do not need to make this test pass): My markdown previewer interprets carriage returns and renders them as br (line break) elements.

+## Submitting

+Copy your project's URL and submit it to freeCodeCamp.

+You can build your project by using this CodePen template and clicking Save to create your own pen.
+Or you can use this CDN link to run the tests in any environment you like: `https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js`

+Once you're done, submit the URL to your working project with all its tests passing.